Cyemer/cyemer.github.io/docs/modules/triggerbot.md

 *   **Ignore Friends**: Prevents the bot from attacking players added to your Friend Manager.
 *   **Ignore Shields**: If the target is blocking with a shield, the bot will stop attacking to prevent wasting durability/cooldown.
 *   **Only on LMB**: The bot will only active while you are holding down your attack key (Left Mouse Button).
-    *   *Recommended for legit play to prevent accidentally hitting mobs while walking around.*
+    *   *Recommended for legit play to prevent accidentally hitting players while walking around.*

 ## Timing & Logic
 *   **Crit Prio**: Smart critical hit logic.
 The bot waits until you can crit if you are falling.